rattalur/cxone-flow2/README.md

 Two distinct key/value pairs each specifying a file name found under the path defined by secret-root-path.

+#### clone-auth
+Optional.
+Default: The options specified by api-auth.

+##### token

+The value specifies a file name found under the path defined by secret-root-path.

+##### username/password

+Two distinct key/value pairs each specifying a file name found under the path defined by secret-root-path.

 ##### ssh

 The value specifies a file name found under the path defined by secret-root-path.
 The file should contain an unencrypted private key.

-#### clone-auth
-Optional.
-Default: The options specified by api-auth.

-The options in this dictionary are the same as those found in api-auth.

 ### cxone